Accounting Cost-Volume-Profit Analysis

 $75,000

-The 40% calculated above means that fixed costs and profit represent 40% of total sales (because contribution margin is fixed costs plus profit, or sales less variable costs).
+The 40% calculated above means that fixed costs and profits represent 40% of total sales (because the contribution margin is fixed costs plus profits, or sales less variable costs).